railwayapp/docs/src/pages/reference/plans.md

 However, they are not a direct measurement of the time your app has been up.
 It is a separate measure of your app's compute usage.

 Railway limits free accounts to 500 hours of continuous uptime.
-If you have a deploy live, time is consumed.
+If you have a deployment live, time is consumed.

 ### Example Calculation